iammadhankumar/fullstack-java-interview-guide/md-files/angular-interview-questions.md

 It handles the user input, displaying data and connecting to the backend services.

 #### 2. What is typescript ?
-* `TypeScript` is a programming language that builds on JavaScript by adding som addition features.
+* `TypeScript` is a programming language that builds on JavaScript by adding some additional features.
 It allows you to define the data types of variables, functions, and properties.</br>
 * Features of typescript : Static Typing, Optional Typing , Interfaces and Classes, Type interference.

 #### 3. how to create angular application ?